nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Kafka.md

 ###Cluster:

 ###Broker
-A kafka cluster is composed of multiple brokers (servers).
+A kafka cluster composed of multiple brokers (servers).
 Each broker is identified with its ID (integer).
 Each broker contains certain topic partitions.
 After connecting to any broker, you will be connected to the entire cluster.
 ###Topic
 Topic is a particular stream of data.
 It is similar to a table in database.
 You can have as many topics as you want.